GridTools/gridtools/docs/user_manual/software_caches.md

 ![Tip](figures/hint.gif){ width=20px height=20px }
-                                                      It is important to note that the `cache` specifications are prescribing the behavior of the library: if a cache is specified a cache will be used.
-Using too many caches may cause over-use of hardware resources that may lead to decrease in performance.
+                                                      It is important to note that the `cache` specifications are prescribing the behavior of the library: if a cache is specified, a cache will be used.
+In the rare case of using too many caches a decrease in performance might be observed due to saturation of available resources
 ---------------------------------------------------   --------------------------------------------------------